eudaq/eudaq/README.md

 ## Prerequisites

 ### For the core Library, Executables and GUI
-EUDAQ requires a C++14 compliant compiler and a Qt version 5 or higher to build [GUIs](gui/README.md).
-CERN ROOT 6 is required for the Online Monitor GUI and some other parts.
+EUDAQ requires a C++11 compliant compiler and a Qt version 5 or higher to build [GUIs](gui/README.md).
+We recommend a gcc version 4.9 or later.
+ROOT 6 is required for the Online Monitor GUI.

 ### User projects and modules
 - Dummy: Skeletons to add user modules - not to be changed.
 Required by